Social Justice

 The Connection Between Ableism and Racism

 The bigger issue, one that often goes unnoticed, is that with the use of religious liberty as a means of exempting themselves from providing federally mandated accommodations for disabled people, religious institutions also effectively distanced themselves from practicing a faith that demands involvement in social justice.
+This highlights how Ableism and Racism intersect in policy and faith communities.

-The Launch Party for the Church
+The Church Launch Party

 Throughout the Bible, we see over and over again that the gospel brings people together who were once divided.
-We need this in our country, and it’s exactly what the church can embody.
+We need this in our country, and it’s exactly what the church launch party can embody.

 A House of New Beginnings